Skip to product information

 • Wooden plane blades welcome

-• Back saw, such as a dovetail or tenon saw.
-(Sharpening backsaws will be dependent on individual progress sharpening larger saws first)
+• Back saw, such as a dovetail or tenon saw. (sharpening backsaws will be dependent on individual progress sharpening larger saws first)

 Class Policies, Liability Waiver, & Cancellations